oririnat/EventHorizon/README.md

     - `events_processor_service/start_with_delay.sh`
     - `events_rest_api_service/start_with_delay.sh`

-    If you are using Windows, follow these steps to convert the line endings:
+    Follow these steps to convert the line endings:
     Open each `.sh` file in a code editor and convert the line endings to LF:
     Convert Line Endings to LF:
         - Use a code editor like Visual Studio Code or Notepad++ to open the script.